 VALACTA 2020-2021 Board of Directors

-Mr. LAVAL POULIN, Representing MAPAQ;
+Mr. LAVAL POULIN, appointed by MAPAQ;

 Mr. OLIVIER D’AMOURS, Ph.
 D., agr., Sectoral Development Advisor, MAPAQ, Observer;

-Ms. Annik Perron, Board Secretary and Director of Communications, Lactanet.
+Ms. Annik Perron, Board Secretary.

 Canadian Dairy Network (CDN) was officially created on May 29, 1995 as the result of a federal government decision to privatize all genetic evaluation activities in Canada.
 CDN is the national genetic evaluation centre for dairy cattle and provides data management and information services to Canadian dairy producers and member organizations including breed associations, dairy herd improvement agencies, A.I. organizations and Dairy Farmers of Canada.
 With over 32,000 unique users monthly, the CDN website is the leading source for genetic information.